Photo: Randy Miramontez / Shutterstock.com

 #1 – Shame

 The debut single “Shame” comes from Evelyn King’s debut album “Smooth Talk,” which was released in 1977.
-It gave King her first taste of chart success as it reached as high as fifth on RPM Canada’s Dance/Urban chart, seventh on the US Billboard R&B/Hip-Hop Songs chart, eighth on the US Billboard Disco Action chart and US Cash Box Top 100 chart, and with the US Billboard Hot 100, ninth.
-In addition to achieving chart success within North America, Shame was also globally successful to peak as high as twelfth with Belgium’s Ultratop Top 50 Singles chart, as well as rank within the top forty among the music charts of Netherlands’ Dutch Top 40 and Single Top 40, and the UK Singles Chart.
+It gave King her first taste of chart success as it reached as high as fifth on RPM Canada’s Dance/Urban chart, seventh on the US Billboard R&B/Hip-Hop Songs chart, eighth on the US Billboard Disco Action chart, and US Cash Box Top 100 chart, and with the US Billboard Hot 100, ninth.
+In addition to achieving chart success within North America, “Shame” was also globally successful peaking as high as twelfth on Belgium’s Ultratop Top 50 Singles chart, as well as ranking within the top forty among the music charts of Netherlands’ Dutch Top 40 and Single Top 40, and the UK Singles Chart.
 Since the song’s release, Shame has become certified Gold with the RIAA and Music Canada.
 In 2004, it also became one of the first records to be inducted into the Dance Music Hall of Fame.